-The dreaded Tax Day is looming!
-But if you plan ahead, there’s no need to panic.
-Tax forms and filings are not as complicated as you may think.
-I haven’t met anyone who enjoys filing their taxes, but I can say from my own experience that the more you learn about what each form is for, the easier the entire process gets.
+Tax forms and filings may not be as complicated as you think; oftentimes, the more you learn about what each form is for, the easier the entire process gets.

 Taking just a few minutes to understand what some of the most common investor tax forms are for can get you off to a great start this tax season.

 What does the government want to know about your investment portfolios and assets?
 It’s pretty straightforward.
 Some of the most common events that need to be reported include: